Troubleshooting checklist for VMware Converter (1016330)

 - Verify that your Linux source machine can ping the ESX Console IP address.
 If the conversion fails at 2%, then you likely have a resolution/permission/firewall related issue.

-- Make sure that your physical Linux machine allows SSH connections.
+- Ensure that your physical Linux machine allows SSH connections.
 You can verify this by using an SSH client and logging into your Linux system from the computer you are running the conversion from.

-- Make sure that the helper virtual machine has a static IP address instead of using DHCP.
+- Ensure that the helper virtual machine has a static IP address instead of using DHCP.

-- Make sure your source and destination machines are on the same subnet.
+- Ensure your source and destination machines are on the same subnet.
 Different subnets can cause issues if the traffic is not route-able.

 There are also several ways to diagnose issues by viewing the VMware Converter logs.
 The logs can contain information that is not apparent from error messages.
 In newer versions of VMware Converter, you can use the Export Log Data button.
 Otherwise, logs are typically stored in these directories: